ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 You can use the following settings to control the behaviour of live views.

 - `allow_experimental_live_view` - enable live views.
 Default `0`.
-- `live_view_heartbeat_interval` - the heartbeat interval in seconds to indicate live query is alive
+- `live_view_heartbeat_interval` - the heartbeat interval in seconds to indicate live query is alive.
+Default `15` seconds.
 - `max_live_view_insert_blocks_before_refresh` - maximum number of inserted blocks after which mergeable blocks are dropped and query is re-executed.
-Default `64`.
+Default `64` inserts.
 -  `temporary_live_view_timeout` - interval after which live view with timeout is deleted.
-Default `0`.
+Default `5` seconds.
 -  `periodic_live_view_refresh` - interval after which periodically refreshed live view is forced to refresh.
-Default `0`.
+Default `60` seconds.